arifshariati/dockerized-nest-js-postgres/README.md

 ## Documentation

-This repo uses SWAGGER documentation and once Docker containers are up and running you can navigate to (`http://localhost:4999/api` or `http://127.0.0.1/api`) on your browser.
+This repo uses SWAGGER documentation and once Docker containers are up and running you can navigate to (`http://localhost:4999/api` or `http://127.0.0.1:4999/api`) on your browser.

+For production version, use (`https://dockerized-nest-js-postgres.herokuapp.com/api`).
+Do not forget to do below steps;
+1. Create new user.
+2. Login with new user credentials
+3. Attached token to Document authorization section at very top

+Enjoy playing around with the API gateway.

 ## Note: